Umarfoo/Video_Game_Analysis_Pandas/README.md

-# Pandas-Challenge
+# Python Pandas - Video Game Analysis

-## Option 1: Heroes of Pymoli
+## Heroes of Pymoli

-In this challenge we are working as Lead Analyst for an independent gaming company.
-We been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+In this challenge, I am working as Lead Analyst for an independent gaming company.
+I have been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+As a first task, the company wanted to generate a report that breaks down the game's purchasing data into meaningful insights.

-We were asked to create multiple dataframes which asked us to find the following:
+I was tasked to create multiple dataframes, to discover solutions to the following questions:

-### Player Count
+#### Player Count
 * Total Number of Players

-### Purchasing Analysis (Total)
+#### Purchasing Analysis (Total)
 * Number of Unique Items
 * Average Purchase Price
 * Total Number of Purchases
 * Total Revenue

-### Gender Demographics
+#### Gender Demographics
 * Percentage and Count of Male Players
 * Percentage and Count of Female Players
 * Percentage and Count of Other / Non-Disclosed

-### Purchasing Analysis (Gender)
+#### Purchasing Analysis (Gender)
 The below each broken by gender

-### Age Demographics
+#### Age Demographics
 The below each broken into bins of 4 years (i.e. &lt;10, 10-14, 15-19, etc.)

-### Top Spenders
+#### Top Spenders
 Identify the the top 5 spenders in the game by total purchase value, then list (in a table):

-### Most Popular Items
+#### Most Popular Items
 Identify the 5 most popular items by purchase count, then list (in a table):

-### Most Profitable Items
+#### Most Profitable Items
 Identify the 5 most profitable items by total purchase value, then list (in a table):

 # Observations: